 Filler provides your skin with a restored fullness in areas that have lost volume over time.
 The addition of PRP helps sustain those results by jumpstarting your body’s own natural regenerative processes.
 PRP also treats skin issues that filler alone cannot, such as fine lines, acne and uneven skin texture.

 PRP offers no instant pain relief, but regenerates healthy tissue, which takes a number of weeks.
-Most patients are able to return to work the day following the procedure unless they are 1 in 10 that has a post-injection flare and in that situation you may need an extra day off work.
+This process also helps promote faster healing for microneedling procedures.
+Most patients are able to return to work the day following the procedure.

 How does PRP help hair growth?

 PRP uses the patient’s own blood, processed into a plasma rich serum with concentrated growth factor that is then injected into the scalp.
 Research shows injecting the patient’s own PRP, improves blood supply to hair follicles and stimulates collagen production, while also increasing the thickness of hair shafts.
 PRP has proven to be effective in treating male pattern baldness, both in preventing hair loss and promoting new hair growth and aids in the stimulation of hair growth post transplants